hafybufya/dailyPriceChangeSorting/README.md

 # Daily price Change sorting activity

-This repository contains a python program that plots a based on how long it takes to sort something based on numpy sort.
+This repository contains a python program that create a plots based on how long it takes numpy sort to sort daily price change.

 ## 📁 Project Structure